wagppinto/UsingVariables/README.md

 - Declare a new varriable (bodyMassIndex with the type CGFloat)
 - And set it to (weight / (height * height)) * 703
 - Log the weight to the console

+### Completion:
+- It should print that the BMI is 25.799444
+- Feel free to play with the height and weight and see what gets printed